SBoudrias/gulp-istanbul/README.md

 ### istanbul.hookRequire()

 Overwrite `require` so it returns the covered files.
+The method take an optional [option object](https://gotwarlost.github.io/istanbul/public/apidocs/classes/Hook.html#method_hookRequire).

 Always use this option if you're running tests in Node.js